SAP/apibusinesshub-api-recipes/principalPropagation/README.md

 #### Configure Policy

 Naigate to the *API Proxy -> Policy Editor -> Scripts -> setConfig.js* .
 The configObj contains the below configurations .
-The parameters of the configObj needs to be filled for the flow
+The values of the configObj needs to be filled for the flow
 ```
 var configObj = {
   "enableDebug": false,
   "invalidateCache": false,
   "accounts": {
-    "dummyname": {
+    "<myaccountName>": {
       "issuer": "<sample>",
       "publicKey": "<sample>",
       "destinationName": "<sample>",